 The Citizen Tree Steward Program will use volunteer community residents to plant and steward trees throughout the Urban Watershed District.
 The Community-Based Citizen ScienceInitiative will engage neighborhood residents, youth, students and others in gathering scientificdata related to weather, air and water quality, ecosystem services and sustainability in the UrbanWatershed Resilience Zone.
 The project will use software and protocols developed by the U.S. Forest Service, and will enhance that agency's new urban research projects.

 TBD

-The first session began this quarter and is anticipated to conclude within the next quarter.
-Outreach for the second session is currently underway.
+The first session was completed within this quarter.
+Outreach for the second session is currently underway and the City anticipates the second session to begin next quarter.